owntracks/booklet/docs/features/card.md

 ![TID on iOS](images/b-ipad-TID-map.png)

-For _Hosted mode_ we developed a new feature we call a _card_ which you can also make use of when in in _Private mode_.
+We developed a new feature we call a _card_ which you can use when in in _Private mode_.
 A card is a retained message which contains a [JSON payload](../tech/json.md) which, in absence of an address-book association, will be used to populate your friend on your map.
 The payload contains a full name (hopefully one you recognize), and an avatar -- a small image.
 If a card exists it will be used, but you can override its use in OwnTracks by associating your friend with an address book entry of your own device.

 ```json
 {